joseph-salmon/pito-press-v2/site/global.md

 ---
 nav:
-- url: ''
-  name: Home
 - url: products
   name: Products
-- url: blog
-  name: Blog
 - url: testimonials
   name: Testimonials
 - url: about
   name: About Us
+- url: contact
+  name: Contact
 site-name: Pito Press
 footer: This is some content for the footer